nepok/ml-elective-german-ground-law/README.md

 ## Usage

 This project is purely for fun an has no further use.
-But read a few laws and search for funny new rules :)
+Just try to read a few laws and search for new rules for our society!

 ## Authors